-The Balanced Energy Network (BEN) at London South Bank University (LSBU) is an Innovate UK funded research project running from May 2016 to May 2018.
-BEN combines next generation heat networks with smart-grid technology to balance the production of heating, cooling, and electricity in a way that minimised costs and carbon emissions.
+The Balanced Energy Network (BEN) at London South Bank University was an Innovate UK funded research project which ran from May 2016 to May 2018.
+BEN combined next generation heat networks with smart-grid technology to balance the production of heating, cooling, and electricity in a way that minimised costs and carbon emissions.

 How it works

 BEN seeks to answer the UK’s energy trilemma: delivering secure, affordable, and sustainable energy.
 Using a ‘Cold Water Heat Network’ (ICAX) to move and store energy, linked with heat pumps and borehole thermal storage (TFGI), BEN provides the efficiency benefits of a heat network without the added pollution of energy centres in dense urban areas.
 BEN allows us to completely rethink how we provide heating and cooling services, simply moving heat away from a place that needs cooling, towards a place that needs heating.
 No combustion - just efficient energy management.

 That management is enabled by a cloud based aggregator that delivers a Virtual Energy Storage (Upside).
 This set of algorithms tells BEN systems when to turn on and off, when to store electricity as heat, or when to deliver cooling by moving heat to storage.
 In short, it provides heating, cooling, and electricity at optimal times to create the world’s first Balanced Energy Network.